 This prospectus describes the principal risks you would face as a Fund shareholder.
 It is important to keep in mind one of the main principles of investing: generally, the higher the risk of losing money, the higher the potential reward.
 The reverse, also, is generally true: the lower the risk, the lower the potential reward.
 As you consider an investment in any mutual fund, you should take into account your personal tolerance for fluctuations in the securities markets.
-Throughout the prospectus, this you would confront as a Fund shareholder.
+Throughout the prospectus, this symbol is used to mark detailed information about some of the risks that you would confront as a Fund shareholder.
 To highlight terms and concepts important to mutual fund investors, we have provided Plain Talk® explanations along the way.
 Reading the prospectus will help you decide whether the Fund is the right investment for you.
 We suggest that you keep this prospectus for future reference.